4 Chapter 4 – Preliminary Orbit Determination

 THE SEZ, SOUTH-EAST-ZENITH, COORDINATE FRAME

 The SEZ coordinate frame, sometimes called the Topocentric Horizon Coordinate System, will be used to define the satellite’s initial location.
-It is shown in the figure below.
+It is shown in Figure 4 below.

 The image depicts the SEZ coordinate frame, sometimes called the Topocentric Horizon Coordinate System.
 In this coordinate system, celestial objects' positions are measured relative to an observer's local horizon.
 The system uses zenith (the point in the sky directly above the observer), nadir (the point on the celestial sphere directly below the observer), and the local horizon as reference points.
 This system is commonly employed in astronomy and observational sciences to describe the apparent positions of stars, planets, and other celestial bodies as observed from a specific location on Earth.